How Property Is Divided In A California Divorce

 There are, however, exceptions to the community property presumption or rule.
 Property that is inherited, was received as a gift or can be traced to property owned prior to the date of marriage or after the date of separation is considered separate property and is not subject to division during divorce.

 In addition, the characterization of property may be affected by a prenuptial agreement or other signed agreements during the marriage.
 Determining whether property has properly been transferred (transmuted) from community to separate or separate to community is legally complex.
 Some property may take on characteristics of both community and separate property, such as a home purchase by one party before the marriage that marital funds then paid the mortgage on.
-The experienced family law attorneys at Viola Law firm can assist you in determining the character of your property.
+The experienced family law, divorce, and legal separation attorneys in San Mateo’s Viola Law firm can assist you in determining the character of your property.

 Learn What To Expect